MontelAle/participium/docs/DOCUMENTATION.md

       - Upon acceptance, the system determines the competent technical office based on the report's category
       - The PR Officer can choose between two assignment options:
         - **Manual Assignment**: Select a specific technical officer from the competent office
-        - **Automatic Assignment**: Let the system assign the report to the officer with the lowest workload (fewest assigned reports)
+        - **Automatic Assignment**: Let the system assign the report to the officer with the lowest workload
+          - Only technical officers assigned to the report's category office are considered as candidates
+          - Among these candidates, workload is calculated by counting reports in states `assigned` and `in_progress`
+          - Workload calculation includes all reports across all offices where each officer works (ensures fair distribution for multi-office officers)
+          - The report is always assigned to an officer who works in the category's office
+          - This ensures fair distribution even when officers work in multiple offices
     - **Outcome**: The report status changes to **Assigned** and is routed to the designated technical officer in the competent office (e.g., a "Public Lighting" issue is sent to the _Infrastructure Office_).

 3.  **Technical View (Technical Officer)**: